easystef/covid-analysis/README.md

 -----
 Can be run from the commandline (CLI)

-    usage: main.py [-h] countries [countries ...]
+    usage: python3 -m covid19 [-h] countries [countries ...]

     Generate graphs based on COVID-19 data from ECDC

     positional arguments:
     countries   Countries for which graph's should be created

     optional arguments:
       -h, --help  show this help message and exit

 Changelog
 ---------
-v1.0
+v1.0.0
 * Initial version

-v1.1
+v1.1.0
 * New version using Bokeh charts (replacing Matlplotlib)
+* Structured to be used as a local package